Ozy20/RSA/README.md

 ## Support

-For any issues or questions regarding the application, please refer to the source code or contact the me.
+For any issues or questions regarding the application, please refer to the source code or contact me.